MaxXor/proof-of-existence/README.md

 3. In the opened command prompt compile and deploy the contracts by entering `compile` and `migrate`
 4. Run `test` to execute the smart contract tests
 5. Edit the [contract address](./app/app.js#L17) given by the output of the previously executed `migrate` command
-6. To use the browser application spin up a small local webserver serving the `./app` directory
+6. To use the browser application locally spin up a small local webserver serving the `./app` directory